 The word to consider here is in “some places”.
 It really does depend on where you go in Thailand but it’s certainly very more prominent than most countries.
 Basically some streets you would need to avoid with family in toe.

-Ultimately, it’s very difficult the beat the party vibe in Thailand.
+Ultimately, it’s very difficult the beat the party vibe that exists in Thailand.

 Things to Do and Places to See